King of the Hill season 10

 The tenth season of King of the Hill originally aired Sundays at 7:30–8:00 p.m.
 (EST) on the Fox Broadcasting Company from September 18, 2005 to May 14, 2006.
-The Region 1 DVD was released on April 7, 2015.

 Production

 The showrunners for the season were John Altschuler and Dave Krinsky.
-The majority of episodes in this season are leftover episodes from the season 9 (9ABE) production line, as well as one episode from the season 8 (8ABE) production line ("Bystand Me").
-The AABE production line (much like The Simpsons 3G production line for seasons eight and nine) is a short-lived line and only lasts for five episodes (four airing this season and the fifth airing as a leftover episode next season).
+Ten episodes in this season are holdover episodes from the season 9 (9ABE) production line, as well as one episode from the season 8 (8ABE) production line ("Bystand Me").
+The AABE production line (much like The Simpsons 3G production line for seasons eight and nine) is a short-lived line and only lasts for five episodes (four airing this season and the fifth airing as a holdover episode in the eleventh season).